Rank is stupid: How to really measure your SEO campaign

 Everybody gets a different search result when searching for even the exact phrase.
 That’s because several factors affect their search.

 For instance, where you search affects the results you see.
 Now, we all see this when we search for restaurants.
 We want a restaurant.
-I’m in Charlotte, North Carolina, so if I Google “I want an Italian restaurant,” it will give me something nearby.
+I’m in Charlotte, North Carolina, so if I search for “I want an Italian restaurant,” it will show me nearby options.
 It wouldn’t be helpful if Google told me there’s a great Italian restaurant in Beverly Hills.
-Google helps me by giving me relevant geographical results.
+Google helps me by providing relevant geographic results.

 Even if geography does not limit your company, Google still considers where the search occurs when it provides search results.
 So even though you and I might search for the exact phrase you use, you will get different results unless you’re in my office and at my computer.

-Your search history also makes rank unobjective.
+Your search history also makes ranking unobjective.
 Google likes to help its users.
 It wants to serve the user the most relevant result.
-One of the things it considers is your YouTube history, your Gmail account content, and other factors.
+One of the factors it considers is your YouTube history, Gmail content, and other relevant factors.
 There’s a reason why Gmail is free, after all.
 Google uses all this data to decide your search intent.
-It provides search results that match your history and interests.
+It provides search results tailored to your browsing history and interests.
 I have a very different search history than you because we’re just people interested in other things.
 Therefore, it’s tough to say objectively whether what I see ranks the same as what you see.

 The client soon told me, “David, you’re amazing!
 I rank number one.”